anjaneyajavvadi/Sciagent/README.md

 ## Evaluation

-RAGAS metrics on 20 samples from the generated testset:
+DeepEval metrics on 20 samples from the generated testset:

 | Metric | Score |
 |---|---|